Elsapro/wikijs/employment/stages-of-grief.md

 		4. Depression
 		5. Acceptance

-***People who grieve do not need to go through the stages in the same order or experience all of them.**
+***People who grieve do not always go through the stages in the same order or experience all of them.**

 -   We would all like to think we are above this process but alas it is not so.